Consolidate your work in ClickUp. Search SharePoint folders, documents, sites, pages, and drives.

 Workspace Connected Search

-Only Workspace owners and admins can enable Workspace Connected Search.
 All files within the selected locations can be searched by all members.
 This includes private files that are saved in locations you selected for Connected Search.

 - Search for and select Microsoft SharePoint.

-- Click the Workspace Connected Search toggle to enable it.
+- Click the Workspace tab.

 - Click the Select locations dropdown.